Sesen Bio (NASDAQ:SESN) Lifted to “Hold” at ValuEngine

-ValuEngine upgraded shares of Sesen Bio (NASDAQ:SESN) from a sell rating to a hold rating in a research report report published on Thursday, ValuEngine reports.
+ValuEngine upgraded shares of Sesen Bio (NASDAQ:SESN) from a sell rating to a hold rating in a research report sent to investors on Thursday, ValuEngine reports.

-Several other equities analysts have also weighed in on SESN.
-HC Wainwright upgraded shares of Sesen Bio from a neutral rating to a buy rating and increased their price objective for the company from $1.00 to $3.00 in a report on Tuesday, June 11th.
-Zacks Investment Research upgraded shares of Sesen Bio from a sell rating to a hold rating in a report on Wednesday, July 3rd.
+A number of other brokerages also recently issued reports on SESN.
+Zacks Investment Research upgraded Sesen Bio from a sell rating to a hold rating in a report on Wednesday, July 3rd.
+HC Wainwright upgraded Sesen Bio from a neutral rating to a buy rating and lifted their price target for the company from $1.00 to $3.00 in a report on Tuesday, June 11th.

-Sesen Bio (NASDAQ:SESN) last announced its quarterly earnings data on Monday, May 13th.
-The company reported ($0.08) earnings per share for the quarter, meeting the Thomson Reuters’ consensus estimate of ($0.08).
-Equities analysts expect that Sesen Bio will post -0.33 EPS for the current fiscal year.
+Sesen Bio (NASDAQ:SESN) last announced its quarterly earnings results on Monday, May 13th.
+The company reported ($0.08) earnings per share (EPS) for the quarter, meeting the Zacks’ consensus estimate of ($0.08).
+Sell-side analysts forecast that Sesen Bio will post -0.33 EPS for the current fiscal year.

-Several hedge funds have recently modified their holdings of SESN.
-Millennium Management LLC boosted its holdings in Sesen Bio by 32.5% during the fourth quarter.
-Millennium Management LLC now owns 1,099,897 shares of the company’s stock worth $1,562,000 after purchasing an additional 269,863 shares during the last quarter.
-Virtu Financial LLC acquired a new stake in shares of Sesen Bio during the 1st quarter worth about $88,000.
-Front Street Capital Management Inc. lifted its stake in shares of Sesen Bio by 34.4% during the 1st quarter.
-Front Street Capital Management Inc. now owns 43,000 shares of the company’s stock worth $44,000 after buying an additional 11,000 shares during the last quarter.
-Jane Street Group LLC bought a new position in Sesen Bio during the fourth quarter worth about $41,000.
-Finally, FNY Investment Advisers LLC bought a new position in Sesen Bio during the second quarter worth about $37,000.
-24.14% of the stock is owned by institutional investors.
+Several large investors have recently made changes to their positions in the company.
+Two Sigma Investments LP purchased a new stake in shares of Sesen Bio in the fourth quarter worth $34,000.
+Jane Street Group LLC purchased a new stake in shares of Sesen Bio in the fourth quarter worth $41,000.
+Millennium Management LLC grew its stake in shares of Sesen Bio by 32.5% in the fourth quarter.
+Millennium Management LLC now owns 1,099,897 shares of the company’s stock worth $1,562,000 after acquiring an additional 269,863 shares during the last quarter.
+Virtu Financial LLC purchased a new stake in shares of Sesen Bio in the first quarter worth $88,000.
+Finally, Front Street Capital Management Inc. grew its stake in shares of Sesen Bio by 34.4% in the first quarter.
+Front Street Capital Management Inc. now owns 43,000 shares of the company’s stock worth $44,000 after acquiring an additional 11,000 shares during the last quarter.
+Institutional investors and hedge funds own 24.14% of the company’s stock.

 About Sesen Bio